 Patriotism and nationalism of Rwanda leaders made Rwandans regard expansion as a source of national glory and prestige.
-Besides, the people of Rwanda had a strong will of fighting for their kingdom.
+Besides, the people of Rwanda had a strong the people of Rwanda had a strong will of fighting for their kingdom.
 They also loved and served it whether in good or bad times.
 They were so dedicated and courageous to serve and defend wherever need arose.
 This contributed to its rise and expansion.